microsoft/vscode-docs/docs/java/java-tutorial.md

 ## Next steps

-* If you'd like to learn how to deploy your web application, checkout out the [Deploy a Java Application to Azure Web App](/docs/java/java-webapp.md) tutorial where we show how to run your web app on the cloud.
+* If you'd like to learn how to deploy your web application, checkout out the [Deploy a Java Application to Azure Web App](/docs/java/java-webapp.md) tutorial where we show how to run your web app in the Cloud.
 * To see how you can containerize the web app and deploy to the Cloud as a container, check out [Java Container Tutorial](/docs/java/java-container.md)
 * To learn more about Java Debugging features, see [Java Debugging Tutorial](/docs/java/java-debugging.md)